Andrey-Morenkov/StateViews/README.md

 StateViews is based on ViewSwitcher mechanism and allows to handle the different app states, from loading... to displaying data and error views, the library is tiny and fully customizable.

+This repo has been developed from https://github.com/medyo/StateViews.

+Different features of original repo:
+- Codes converted to Kotlin
+- Fixed some memory leaks
+- Icons colors can be customized separately
+- Added showing state status

 ```xml
 <com.umutbey.stateviews.StateView
         android:id="@+id/status_page"